Understand the Alexa Web API for Games

 - The web app registers a callback to respond to incoming messages sent from the skill (

 alexa.skill.onMessage()).
-Note that the app can only register one callback, so the callback function should include logic to handle different messages based on the data provided within the message.
+The app can only register one callback, so the callback function should include logic to handle different messages based on the data provided within the message.

-alexa.skill.sendMessage()to catch throttling errors caused if your app exceeds this limit.
-The callback is passed a
+alexa.skill.sendMessage()to catch throttling errors caused when your app exceeds this limit.
+The

-For examples of how you use communication between the skill and web app to build in voice control and Alexa speech responses, see Add Voice Control and Speech to the Web App.
+For examples about how you use communication between the skill and web app to build in voice control and Alexa speech responses, see Add Voice Control and Speech to the Web App.

 The web app and skill session

 The web app changes the normal skill session lifecycle.
-See the following sections for details:
+For details, see the following sections:

 Start the web app and keep the session open